AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

     >
     > Select **Refresh** to get a fresh list of topics and view any change in your map file or if any reference within your topic file is updated.

 1. Select **Download** to download the snapshot of all the topics in the DITA map.
 The excel sheet contains the selected columns and the topics filtered in the **Topic List** view.
-You can then open this topic list excel file in MS Excel.

 ## Metadata report